- What do you need to know about electrical fuses?

 - Touch each probe on one of the fuse’s blades/contacts.

 - If the fuse is not blown, the multimeter will emit a loud beep and will display the measured resistance of the metal wire inside.
-Else, if there is no sound and the multimeter can’t display the resistance value, then it means that the fuse has blown and needs replacing.
+Else, if there is no sound and the multimeter can’t display the resistance value, then the blown fuse needs replacing.

 How to test a thermal fuse with a digital multimeter?

-- Make sure that the appliance is unpowered and unplugged before removing the thermal fuse from its holder.
+- Make sure that the appliance is unpowered and unplugged before removing the thermal fuse from the holder.

 - Set up the multimeter.
 Connect the probes and set the dial to test for continuity.